ResourcesOutside resources for Gifted and Talented Education Programs.

-GATE program funding is now included in the Local Control Funding Formula (LCFF), authorized by the 2013-14 Budget Act, in place of most previously existing K–12 state funding streams.
+Gifted and Talented Education (GATE) program funding in California is now included in the Local Control Funding Formula (LCFF), authorized by the Budget Act for 2013–14, in place of most previously existing K–12 state funding streams.
 Funding for this program will now be determined at the local level.
-The following information about GATE may still be helpful to local educators and families.
+The following resources provide useful information about GATE for local educators and families as they explore educational options for high-ability students.

 - California Association for the Gifted (CAG)